hazelcodes/resourceable/README.md

 ```

-And of the regular CRUD actions can be done as one normally would.
+Any of the regular CRUD actions can be done as one normally would.
 If you need some custom handling of resource creation, just define it.
 Resourceable will still handle any actions you haven't defined.

 ```ruby
 class UsersController < ApplicationController